abhi-ragh/DS-Lab/README.md

 # Programmin In C Lab
-A Repo Containing Some of the Programs Done for my C programming Lab
+A Repo Containing Some of the Programs Done for my Data Structure Programming Lab